Barabazs/Feedly2Instapaper/README.md

       * token
       * token secret

-2. Fill in those credentials in `settings.yaml`
+2. Fill in those credentials in `.env-example`
-3. Perform a manual test by executing feedly2instapaper.py`
+3. Rename `.env-example` to `.env`
-4. Create a new cron-job that executes `feedly2instapaper.py`
+4. Create a new cron-job that executes `python3 -m feedly2instapaper`
 5. Sit back, relax and share a [coffee](https://ko-fi.com/barabazs) with me.